Claude-Victor Perrin: Peninsular War

 After the peace of Tilsit, Victor became governor of Berlin, and was created Duke of Belluno (Duc de Bellune) in September 1808, shortly before departing for the Peninsular War.
 He was victorious over the Spanish general Joaquín Blake y Joyes at the Battle of Espinosa on November 10–11, and took part in the Battle of Somosierra on November 30, subsequently marching on Toledo.
 He was again victorious at Uclès in January 1809, and as commander of the 1st Army Corps, he participated in the battles of Ybor (17 March), Valdecañas de Tajo (18 March), and finally Medellín (28 March), where he inflicted a disastrous defeat on the Spanish army of General Gregorio García de la Cuesta.
 He won the Battle of Alcabon on July 26, but over the next two days was repulsed by an Anglo-Spanish army at Talavera.

-After the French victory at the Battle of Ocaña, Victor entered Cordoba in November 1809 and Seville in February 1810, then laid siege to Cadiz.
+After the French victory at the Battle of Ocaña, Victor entered Cordoba in November 1809 and Seville in February 1810, then laid siege to Cádiz.
 Lacking sufficient siege artillery, and with the city being supplied by sea, his troops could not seize the important Spanish port and the siege was abandoned after 30 months.
 During this period he fought at the Battle of Chiclana.

 Russian campaign and War of the Sixth Coalition

 In 1812, Victor was recalled to France to head the 9th Army Corps in the invasion of Russia.
 At the head of 30,000 men, he served in the reserve ensuring the lines of communication.
 At first his corps was posted in east Prussia, but it was later moved up to Smolensk to serve as the rearguard of the invading forces.
 From here his most important service was in protecting the retreating army at the crossing of the Berezina River.
 He was appointed commander of the 2nd Army Corps in March 1813, and over the following months fought at the battles of Dresden, Leipzig, Wachau, and finally at Hanau on 30 October.

-During the French campaign of 1814, Victor was one of the generals who distinguished himself alongside Napoleon.
+During the North-eastern French campaign of 1814, Victor was one of the generals who distinguished himself alongside Napoleon.
 Initially stationed with his 2nd Army Corps in Strasbourg, his outnumbered troops withdrew until late January before the advancing Coalition armies.
-He took part in the battles of Brienne and La Rothière, and on February 17 his troops routed Pahlen's Russian corps at the Battle of Mormant, taking 3,000 prisoners and seizing 16 artillery pieces.
+He took part in the battles of Brienne and La Rothière, and on February 17 his troops routed general Pahlen's Russian corps at the Battle of Mormant, taking 3,000 prisoners and seizing 16 artillery pieces.

 On 18 February 1814, Victor arrived too late at the Battle of Montereau.
 The result was a scene of violent recrimination and his supersession by the emperor, who transferred his command to General Étienne Maurice Gérard.
 Nevertheless, he was put at the head of two divisions of the Young Guard the same day.
 He was wounded by a gunshot at the Battle of Craonne on 7 March, which forced him to walk on crutches for three months.